Upgrade your desk space, improve your seating and bring in some organizational accessories in order to create better work from home functionality.

 Make It a Clean Slate

-Always give your desk a sweep at the end of the day so you can sit down to a fresh start the following morning.
-(Invest in some sanitizing wipes and do a quick wipe as well to keep those office germs at bay.)
+When you work from home, always give your desk a sweep at the end of the day so you can sit down to a fresh start the following morning (invest in some sanitizing wipes and do a quick wipe as well to keep those office germs at bay).

 This is the perfect thing to do when the day is winding down and you’re work is done.